theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 **List of known limitations:**
 - Sound is not yet implemented.
-- Performance on old 3DS starts to tank with alot of blocks running.
+- Performance on old 3DS starts to tank with many blocks running.
 - There is no vector/svg sprite rendering.
 Images will only render if converted to bitmap beforehand, otherwise the sprite will show as a black square.
 - Images will only work if it's in png or jpg format.
 - If you have a bunch of large images, some may not load.
 - Images cannot be over 1024x1024 in resolution.
 - Extensions (eg: pen and music extensions) are not yet supported.
 - Some blocks may lead to crashing / unintended behavior.
-(Please open an issue if you know a block that's causing problems...,,.,, 🥺)
+(Please open an issue if you know a block that's causing problems.)

 ## Unimplimented blocks